iamnaveen8851/Book-Management-System_APP-Backend/README.md

             a. users - > Sign-up and login
             b. books
         - middlewares dir
            a. access.js --> it will take role as argument and verify the role to perform CRUD operations
+        - Test API with RBAC
+          - creator - > Create book, update book, delete book NOTE : `Add auth middleware before access middleware to perfom CRUD`
+          - can the multiple roles get access to read the books ?
 ## packages

 - express